cloud-agnost/agnost-website/blog/2023-07-09-why-we-are-developing-agnost.md

 Caching plays a crucial role in improving application performance and reducing load on databases.
 Agnost provides caching features that allow developers to store frequently accessed data in memory.
-It supports popular caching systems like Redis and Memcached, enabling faster data retrieval and reducing response times.
+It supports popular caching systems like Redis, enabling faster data retrieval and reducing response times.
 Agnost's caching capabilities enhance application performance and scalability.

 ### Cron-Jobs